 After passing through Mulege there are a lot of beach-side palapas where you can camp.
-Unfortunately, we thought there would be more campsites closer to Loreto and we missed out on a really great place.
+Unfortunately, we thought there would be more campsites closer to Loreto and we missed out on a really great place!

 Thanks to a few signs we finally stumbled across the Loreto Shores RV Park which charges an exorbitant $26 per night to camp, and who were completely unwilling to negotiate on price.
-We left to continue searching for this other RV park… With no luck.
+We left to continue searching for this other mystery RV park… With no luck.

-We splurged for two nights since it’s no fun to arrive at 9pm, pay for a nice hotel, and then leave at noon the next day.
+We splurged for two nights since it’s no fun to arrive at 9 pm, pay for a nice hotel, and then leave at noon the next day.

 The Santa Fe Loreto has kitchenettes included, so we were at least able to save a little money by cooking.
 They also have a lovely pool in the central courtyard.

-At the marina you can also chat with the local tour operators and fishermen who offer activities like snorkeling and tours of Coronado Island.
+At the marina, you can also chat with the local tour operators and fishermen who offer activities like snorkeling and tours of Coronado Island.

-He was also kind enough to take us straight to Riviera Del Mar RV Park—which is somewhat hidden and hard to find—so we could save money on our third night in Loreto.
+This guy was also kind enough to take us straight to Riviera Del Mar RV Park—which is somewhat hidden and hard to find—so we could save money on our third night in Loreto.

 The following morning we got up bright and early and walked down to the marina to meet up with our private guide Genaro.
-We boarded the little motor boat and set out directly for Coronado Island off the coast.
+We boarded the little motorboat and set out directly for Coronado Island off the coast.

 We started off motoring around the island looking at some of the wildlife like the blue-footed boobies (something like you’d see in the Galapagos) and seals.